Brit milah: Uncovering, priah

-There are other modern antiseptic and antibiotic techniques—all used as part of the brit milah today—which many say accomplish the intended purpose of metzitzah, however, since metzitzah is one of the four steps to fulfill Mitzvah, it continues to be practiced by a minority of Orthodox and Hassidic Jews.
+There are other modern antiseptic and antibiotic techniques—all used as part of the brit milah today—which many say accomplish the intended purpose of metzitzah; however, since metzitzah is one of the four steps to fulfill the mitzvah, it continues to be practiced by Orthodox Jews. while traditional Karaites and Beta Israel never practiced it due to never incorporating the Talmud.

 (oral suction)

-This has also been abbreviated as MBP.